shtoystack/docker-guacamole/README.md

 `1.4.0-bullseye` `latest-bullseye`, version 1.4.0, uses PostgreSQL 14, based on latest Tomcat (latest available Debian Bullseye base image), PostgresJDBC driver and S6 Overlay available at time of build.

-`alpine`, version 1.4.0, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver available at time of build, and S6 Overlay 2.2.0.3.
+`alpine`, version 1.4.0, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver and S6 overlay available at time of build.

 ## Stale/unmaintained tags